 You need to be an inpatient for the procedure.
 You may be asked not to eat for four hours before the procedure, although you may still drink clear fluids such as water.
 If you have any allergies or have previously had a reaction to the dye (contrast agent), you must tell the radiology staff before you have the test.

-The procedure can be undertaken with a variety of anaesthetic techniques ranging from a full general anaesthetic to a needle in your back to numb your lower body (spinal).
-The anaesthetist who is responsible for the anaesthetic will explain the various options and risks.
+The procedure can be carried out with a variety of anaesthetic techniques ranging from a full general anaesthetic to a needle in your back to numb your lower body (spinal).
+The anaesthetist will explain the various options and risks.